100 Notable alumni of

 -

-Francis Joseph Spellman was an American Catholic prelate who served as Archbishop of New York from 1939 until his death in 1967.
+Francis Joseph Cardinal Spellman was a senior-ranking American Catholic prelate who served as Archbishop of New York from 1939 until his death in 1967.
 From 1932 to 1939, Spellman served as an auxiliary bishop of the Archdiocese of Boston.
-He was created a cardinal by Pius XII in 1946.
+He was created a cardinal by Pope Pius XII in 1946.

 -